21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 Amazingly both Shia and Sunni Muslims use this building, exemplifying the tolerant religious attitudes of Tbilisi to a tee.

-Non-Muslims are welcome to enter the Mosque outside of Friday prayer time as long as they are appropriately dressed – so shoulders, chest, legs and head covered for women.
+Non-Muslims are welcome to enter the Mosque outside of Friday prayer time too as long as they are respectfully dressed – so shoulders, chest, legs covered, plus heads covered for women.

-This is the area many locals hang out in and there’s plenty of bars and cafes, as well as shops and prolific buildings, like that of the country’s Parliament, to spot in this area.
+This is the area many locals hang out in and there’s plenty of bars and cafes, as well as shops and prolific buildings, like that of the country’s Parliament, to spot in this area too.

 #14 Explore Mtatsminda Park